raganwald/raganwald.github.com/_posts/2014-06-23-multiple-dispatch.md

 1. If we add a new shape (e.f. `Triangle`), it's easy with the object solution: Everything you need to know about a triangle goes in one place.
 But it's hard with the function solution: We have to carefully add a case to each function covering triangles.
 1. If we add a new operation, (e.g. `boundingBox` returns the smallest square that encloses the shape), it's easy with the function solution: we add a new function and make sure it has a case for each kind of shape.
 But it's hard with the object solution: We have to make sure that we add a new method to each object.

-I> The expression problem originated as follows: Given a set of entities and a set of operations on those entities, how do we add new entities and new operations, without recompiling, without unsafe operations like casts, and while maintaining type safety?
+> The expression problem originated as follows: Given a set of entities and a set of operations on those entities, how do we add new entities and new operations, without recompiling, without unsafe operations like casts, and while maintaining type safety?
-I>
+>
-I> The general form of the problem does not concern type safety, but does concern the elegance of the design.
+> The general form of the problem does not concern type safety, but does concern the elegance of the design.

 [c2 wiki]: http://c2.com/cgi/wiki?ExpressionProblem